 The operational risk and reputation committee comprises at least three members, who are appointed by the board on the recommendation of the governance committee.
 All members of the committee must be independent non executive directors.
 The chairman of the board cannot be a member of the committee.

 Alister Weightman (chairman) 4/4

-Martyn Green 3/4
+Martyn Green (stepped down 24 August 2020) 3/3

 Huw Winstone 4/4

+Raj Rattan (appointed 24 August 2020) 1/1